docpad-archive/documentation/01-start/05-faq.html.md

 ## What is `findAllLive`?

-The querying abilities within DocPad are provided by a project called [Query-Engine](http://github.com/bevry/query-engine) which adds support for NoSQL queries to JavaScript Objects and Backbone Collections.
+DocPad's querying capabiliites are provided by a project called [Query-Engine](http://github.com/bevry/query-engine) which adds support for NoSQL queries to JavaScript Objects and Backbone Collections.
 In DocPad's case, we use Backbone for our Models, so we enhance our collections with Query-Engine to gain NoSQL querying for them.

 There are two methods that Query-Engine provides for querying Backbone Collections.
 The first is `findAll` and the second is `findAllLive`.